BlazingTomato/cse15l-lab-reports/index.md

 ## Step 3

-To fix the ListExamples.java so the tests can succeed:
+Fix the ListExamples.java so the tests can succeed:

 echo the entire edited file in the bash script and redirect the output into ListExamples.java